anadi-github/mylog/README.md

 * Build a web service to write a new line in an S3 file using AWS API Gateway and Lambda

 # This is a test commit, directly to master!
+The checkin to master failed.
+See 005-MasterMistake.md for the complete recovery